Cookbook author Christine Flynn setting an elegant outdoor dinner table set at golden hour with candles, flowers and seasonal dishes

 A slice of vanilla cake with a pear slice visible and a scoop of vanilla ice cream on top

-Christine Flynn's creative recipe for a summery spaghetti squash dish, served room-temp with burrata, lemon and herbs.
+Christine Flynn's creative recipe for a summery spaghetti squash dish, served at room temperature with burrata, lemon and herbs.

 Get the recipe